oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

    (macros that use the `@@SECRET:secretname:secretkey@@` syntax).
    For example, you can change a database password secret.

- - For offline updates, you can change or add environment variables that your model macros reference
+ - For offline updates only, you can change or add environment variables that your model macros reference
    (macros that use the `@@ENV:myenvvar@@` syntax).